-Delta College is one of just a handful of community colleges in the nation to own a PBS station.
-Delta College Public Broadcasting (Q-TV and 90.1 FM) is an essential part of the educational mission of the college, providing informational and learning programs to 100,000 viewers and listeners weekly.
+Delta College is one of just a handful of community colleges in the nation to own public broadcasting stations.
+Delta College Quality Public Broadcasting (Q-TV and Q-90.1 FM) is an essential part of the educational mission of the college, providing informational and learning programs to 100,000 viewers and listeners weekly.

 It all started on October 12, 1964, when WUCM-TV 19 (the station's call letters at

 the time) aired its first show, a children's program called "What's New."
 Since then,

 Delta College Quality Public Broadcasting has gone from black and white to full color

 and from analog to digital broadcasting.
 In 1987, it expanded its service into the

 Thumb on Channel 35.
 And, on December 1, 1989, the College added its public radio

 station, WUCX FM-90.1.
 Delta College Quality Public Broadcasting continues to enhance

 the College's commitment to quality and educational services as it delivers quality

 PBS and NPR programming to the Great Lakes Bay Region, Flint and the Thumb.